-The authors also found that not all people react to these workplace disparities in the same ways.
+The authors also found that not all people react to these workplace disparities in the same way.
 Some people, they say, feel the need to frequently compare themselves to others in order to reduce their own insecurities.
 People of this kind are more likely to compare themselves with coworkers, and therefore more likely to develop contempt in cases where their coworkers have different relationships with the leader.

 What happens when these feelings of contempt develop?
 We tend to perceive that these other employees are not helping us as much at work.
 This feeling is associated with decreases in job performance.

 This study shows the importance of treating all employees equally.
-Managers and leaders should try to develop positive relationships with all of their employees, or risk seeing a decline in job performance across their organization.
+Managers and leaders should try to develop positive relationships with all of their employees, or risk seeing a decline in job performance across their organizations.
 When leaders maintain stronger relationships with some employees than with others, both groups are negatively affected.
 In other words, when some employees are treated unequally, nobody wins.